-In the outplacement industry, landing data is one of the most important tools used to determine how long programme should last and what features should be included in that programme.
+In the outplacement industry, landing data is one of the most important tools used to determine how long a programme should last and what features should be included in that programme.

 And yet, in recent years, landing data has started to eclipse other equally important aspects of the outplacement process.
 For many organisations, it has become the central focus for procurement, prompting outplacement firms to make increasingly ambitious claims about how little time it takes to find a new job for an employee in transition.